-We strive to so so in an inclusive and respectful way and provide a welcoming and safe environment.
-HAAG does not discriminate on the basis of gender, gender expression, or sexual orientation.
-As part of our commitment to LGBTI diversity and inclusion we are working towards the Rainbow Tick accreditation.
+We strive to do so in an inclusive and respectful way and provide a welcoming and safe environment.
+HAAG does not discriminate on the basis of gender identity, gender expression, intersex variation or sexual orientation.
+As part of our commitment to LGBTI diversity and inclusion we recently achieved Rainbow Tick accreditation.

 Community Education Sessions

 In partnership with LGBTI+ organisations, the LGBTI+ Elders housing project uses early intervention methods to improve the ability of older LGBTI+ people to navigate the housing and homelessness systems and avoid a housing crisis.
 Our program involves developing and delivering LGBTI+ appropriate community education material that is informed through consultation with older LGBTI+ people and delivered by LGBTI+ community leaders.
 The community education session and resources:

 - Inform LGBTI+ elders of their housing options and paths to access a safe, affordable and long-term home.

 - Highlight the warning signs that may lead to homelessness and give older LGBTI+ people practical tips on how to recognise these signs, well before a crisis.